 During the test drive, several things are measured.
 The app tracks how hard you brake, how quickly you accelerate, your average speed, the time of day you do most of your driving, and other habits.
 At the end of your test drive, you will receive a scorecard that ranks you as a driver from 1 to 10.
 The better your score, the lower your rates.

-Of course, your driving record and claims history also play a role in your quoted rate with Root car insurance.
+Of course, your driving record and your claims history also play a role in your quoted rate with Root car insurance.
 But the primary consideration is your test drive.
 Because of this, many drivers who are young and don’t have a lot of driving history or those who have a few indiscretions on their driving record can often get cheaper rates through Root car insurance.

 Discounts Offered by Root